jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 is a misreading to think that _current_ institutions are anything more than an embryonic foreshadowing of what may happen in the future.
-It is tempting, but probably inappropriate at this present moment, to envision how the involvement of Baha'i institutions will secular institutions in the future.
+It is tempting, but probably inappropriate at this present moment, to envision how the involvement of Baha'i institutions will impact secular institutions in the future.

 The Baha'i Faith anticipates the formation of a world government; it